zarosath/bmx-site/docs/api/intro.md

 sidebar_label: Introduction
 ---

-The BlitzMax APIs are a collection of core modules designed to help you build your next, great BlitzMax application.
+The BlitzMax APIs are a collection of core modules designed to help you build a great BlitzMax application.

 They include Modules for things such as image loading, audio handling, fast 2D graphics, lua integration, threading, and window-based user interfaces.